How to Use Google Ads Conversion Tracking With Calendly

 Calendly now has an official Google Analytics integration!
 After logging into your account, simply visit the Google Analytics integration page here.

-Tracking ID in Calendly
+Tracking Id In Calendly

 Calendly will now log calls that are booked as a goal in Google Analytics.
 To enable this, simply paste in your Google Analytics tracking ID.
 You can find this information by visiting your web page, viewing the HTML source of the page, and doing a search for "UA-" to locate your tracking ID.